-- A drip campaign is an automated set of emails that are sent based on a certain schedule or user actions.
+- An email drip campaign is an automated set of emails sent based on a certain schedule or on user actions.

-- The benefits of drip campaigns include boosting engagement, promoting products and increasing brand awareness.
+- The benefits of drip campaigns include boosting engagement and increasing brand awareness.

 - This article is for small business owners who want to improve their email engagement rates and reach more of their target audience by email.